Visionranger/visionranger-sdk-swift/README.md

 ![Swift SDK](https://resources.visionranger.com/media/repository-preview-sdk-swift.png)

 # Visionranger SDK for Swift (Beta)
 The Visionranger SDK for Swift makes it easy to interact with the Visionranger API.
-Use the library to build an iOS app that meets your custom business requirements.
-We provide powerful and customizable UI screens that can be used out-of-the-box to manage your product portfolio and fulfill incoming orders from customers.
-We also expose the low-level APIs that power those UIs so that you can build fully customizable experiences for team mates, employees or customers.
+It exposes the low-level APIs that power our business workflows so that you can build fully customizable experiences for team mates, employees or customers.

+Although the Visionranger SDK is an open source project, it is not intended for general use, as OpenSSL is.
+We don't recommend that third parties depend upon it.
+Doing so is likely to be frustrating because there are no guarantees of API or ABI stability.

 ## Requirements
 The Swift SDK is compatible with apps supporting iOS 11 and above.